-- Students gain work experience in government, private sectors and the non-profit sector, with opportunities available in all organisation types from large multi-nationals to small family-owned business and innovative start-ups.
+- Students gain work experience in government, private sectors and the non-profit sector, with opportunities available in all organisation types from large multi-nationals to small family-owned businesses and innovative start-ups.

-- Host organisations span engineering, IT and hospitality industries – from rail technology frontrunner to world leaders in data science and research, to eminent hotel chains and international aviation giants.
+- Host organisations span engineering, IT and hospitality industries – from rail technology frontrunners to world leaders in data science and research, to eminent hotel chains and international aviation giants.

 The growth we are seeing in enrolments in courses with internships are indicators that we are on the right path in terms of providing a platform for our students to gain invaluable work experience.
-The growth also shows that students are now beginning to place greater importance on the opportunity to gain experience during their studies.
+The growth also shows that students have begun to place greater importance on the opportunity to gain work experience during their studies.

 Courses with internships